1layer2many/1layer2many.github.io/_posts/2018-07-08-mnist-classification.md

 ## What are neural nets?

-According to wiki:
+According to wiki...

 > "A neural network is either a biological neural network, made up of real biological neurons, or an artificial neural network, for solving artificial intelligence problems."

 But what does that actually mean?
 Basically, a neural net or, in our case, an artificial neural net is meant operate similar to biological neural networks in our brain.
 Neurons represent the most basic units of a neural net.
-Every neuron is connected to multiple neurons, which work together to process an input and generate an output based on the parameters learned by the neurons.
+An artificial neuron that receives a signal can process it and then signal additional artificial neurons connected to it, which work together to recognize patterns that may be present in the input signals.

-But neurons need to learn to process its input in order to
+But like most stuff, neurons need to learn to make sense of the input received in order for the entire network to make accurate predictions.
+This is where human intervention is required, as

 ![neural_net](https://res.cloudinary.com/dirqzbilx/image/upload/v1563976132/neural_net_basic_nivx6h.png){: .center-block :}